Previous Post – Day 2: From Ramhill Lake To Just Below Rawhide Lake

 At the bottom of the falls we regretted not spending more time working with different perspectives with our cameras.
 No little video to capture the movement and the sound of the falls, no pix of the portage trail we had cut!
 We did take some time at the bottom to frame a few shots.
 I got out of the canoe and was able to get a few of Max as he paddled in the pool below Animiki Falls.

 Not far from the falls we passed the rock face pictured below.
 It was the most impressive stretch of rock we had so far seen on the river.
 The indented section almost looked like a doorway into the rock, a perfect entrance for the maymaygweshiwuk of traditional Ojibwe myth.
+(The image to the right is a Norval Morrisseau rendition of the mythical rock dweller from 1974.)
 We figured that it may have met the requirements of an Ojibwe on a vision quest or medicine-seeking mission.
 We paddled over to see if there were any pictographs.
 No luck this time!

 Within a half-hour of leaving Animiki Falls, we were approaching the Woods Lake Road as it crosses the river.
 The river had changed from rock-strewn to a more sandy bottom.
 We took that as a positive sign, though there were still a few sweepers to deal with.
 The culverts under the Woods Lake Crossing were blocked with some logs but we picked the left culvert and were able to squeeze our way under, into and then through.